Hawaiian Green Sea Turtles in Maui: 5 Best Places to See Honu

 Hawaiian green sea turtles are listed as threatened under the U.S. Endangered Species Act.
 Thanks to strong protections in Hawaiʻi, their population has been slowly recovering, but they remain protected wildlife and vulnerable to habitat loss and human disturbance.

 NOAA and Hawaiʻi DLNR recommend staying at least 10 feet (3 meters) away from sea turtles on land and in the water.
-Sea turtles are protected under state and federal law, and disturbing, chasing, touching, or blocking them can be considered harassment.
+Sea turtles are protected under state and federal law, and disturbing, chasing, touching, or blocking them may constitute harassment.

 Honu is the Hawaiian name for the green sea turtle.
 In Hawaiian culture, honu are respected as symbols of wisdom, good luck, and long life, and they are deeply connected to ocean stewardship and mālama (care for the land and sea).